performant-software/making-knowing-assetserver/README.md

 }
 ```

-5. Create the `nginx/webroot/bnf-ms-fr-640` directory reference above.
+4. Create the `nginx/webroot/bnf-ms-fr-640` directory reference above.

 ```
 mkdir nginx/webroot/bnf-ms-fr-640
 ```

-6. Start the process manager from the base directory of the project:
+5. Start the process manager from the base directory of the project:

 ```
 pm2 start
 ```

+6. Start nginx

 Setup Notes
 ------------